Avoiding Gaps in Wrap Insurance Coverage for Construction Projects

-This CLE course will guide construction counsel, construction executives, and insurance brokers in addressing the issues and pitfalls with commercial and residential wrap insurance programs, and the coverage issues that often arise--including potential coverage gaps and eroding or inadequate limits--from the perspective of both the insurer and the insured.
-The panel will discuss practical alternatives to transfer risk outside of the wrap-up, and how to involve entities not enrolled in the wrap and their insurers with a focus on priority of coverage and state anti-indemnity statutes.
+This CLE course will guide construction counsel, construction executives, and insurance brokers in addressing issues arising from the use of wrap-up insurance programs and the coverage issues that often arise--including potential coverage gaps and eroding or inadequate limits--from the perspective of both the insurer and the insured.
+The panel will discuss practical alternatives to transfer risk outside of the wrap-up.
+The panel will also address how to involve entities not enrolled in the wrap and their insurers with a focus on priority of coverage and state anti-indemnity statutes.

 - Overview of commercial and residential wrap-up insurance programs